THE UCHISAR CASTLE VIEWPOINT IN CAPPADOCIA, TURKEY

 The entrance fee to Uchisar Castle was 9 Turkish Lyra, which is about $1.50 USD.
 That is value because this is one of the top attractions in the region I assure you.

 The trek isn’t tough with about 100 stairs to the top.
 However, the path first leads you inside the caves of the castle before you emerge to begin walking up the stairs on the exterior.
+If you are interested in doing some actual treks in Cappadocia I made a guide covering all of the hikes in Cappadocia.

 It honestly took us less than five minutes to reach the top although if you struggle with stairs it may take you maximum fifteen minutes.
 It’s achievable for children and those who might not be in the best climbing shape.
 Its a viewpoint for all!